2002 FIFA World Cup knockout stage: Germany vs Paraguay

 Two minutes from the end of regulation time, Oliver Kahn sent a goal kick down the field, which was received by Michael Ballack.
-Ballack passed to Bernd Schneider whose cross was turned in by Oliver Neuville.
+Ballack passed to Bernd Schneider whose cross from the right was turned in by Oliver Neuville on the half volley at the near post from six yards out.
 In the 92nd minute, Roberto Acuña was sent off after punching Ballack.